 SPO VIRTUAL CLASSROOMS

-Watching the movement of colored wax blobs in a lava lamp is an excellent way to help students understand how organelles of the
+Watching the movement wax in a lava lamp is an excellent way to understand how organelles of the

 The endomembrane system consists of the nuclear envelope, rough and smooth endoplasmic reticulum (ER), the Golgi apparatus as well as the cell's plasma membrane, and includes the vesicles that bud off these membranes for intracellular transport (moving stuff around inside the cell), exocytosis (stuff leaving the cell) and endocytosis (stuff coming into the cell).